 By Michael Kim

-Stay cool, and thank you so much for reading this entry on protecting your comic collection!
+Thank you so much for reading this entry on protecting your collection!

 The views expressed herein are solely those of the writer, and not Midtown Comics.
 Additionally, Midtown Comics makes no representations as to the accuracy of any of the information expressed herein.